ooflet/docs/syntax.md

 | *          | System mode, modify and run system commands|
 | !          | Special mode, run custom modules and commands |
 | ?          | Help mode, run help wizard commands |

-When inputting commands, Kommand ignores characters other than the command and arguments, so you are free to type the command and it's arguments in any way.
-You can do `command argument` or `command(argument)`, whatever floats your boat.